Looking for the best crossbow? Well, you’ve come to the right place.

 - Cost

-Yes, the Scorpyd Aculeus is one hell of an expensive crossbow.
+Yes, the Scorpyd Aculeus is extremely expensive.

 All that speed is paired with incredible accuracy.
 This is due to its high-precision construction and detailed engineering.